Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions: Optimal Data-Driven Prediction

 To prove the regularity of $\cKL$, we show its differentiability by rewriting $\cKL$ in a dual form as

 and subsequently use the implicit function theorem.
 The equicontinuity property holds then simply as the predictor does not depend on $T$. \end{proof}

-We now show that the proposed predictor is strongly optimal in the optimal predictor Problem \eqref{eq:optimal-predictor} and consequently should be preferred to any other regular predictor in the exponential regime.
+We now show that the proposed predictor is strongly optimal in the optimal predictor Problem \eqref{eq:optimal-predictor} and consequently should be preferred to any other regular predictor in the exponential regime. {The proof is in Appendix \ref{Appendix: Claims of exp pred thm}.}

 \begin{theorem}[Strong Optimality] Consider the exponential regime in which $a_T\sim rT$.
 The predictor $\cKL$ is feasible in the prediction problem \eqref{eq:optimal-predictor} and for any predictor $\hat{c} \in \cC$ satisfying the out-of-sample guarantee \eqref{eq: out-of-sample ganrantee}, we have $\cKL \orderleq \hat{c}$.
-That is, $\cKL$ is a strongly optimal predictor in the exponential regime. \end{theorem} \begin{proof} Proposition \ref{prop: frasibility pred exp} ensures feasiblity.
-Assume that $\cKL$ is not strongly optimal.
-Then, there must exist a predictor $\hat{c}\in \cC$ verifying the out-of-sample guarantee \eqref{eq: out-of-sample ganrantee} and $x_0,\Pb_0 \in \cX \times \cPin$ such that
+That is, $\cKL$ is a strong optimal predictor in the exponential regime. \end{theorem}